 Y2K Patent Holders Teaming Up

-NEW YORK (AP) _ Two software developers who have patents covering Y2K fixes will jointly try to collect thousands, perhaps millions of dollars from the nation's top businesses.
+NEW YORK (AP) _ Two software developers who hold patents covering fixes for the Year 2000 computer bug are teaming up to try to collect licensing fees from the nation's largest companies.

 The Y2K glitch stems from a programming shortcut of using only two digits for a year, leaving a computer confused about the correct century.